 New from Lerner Books in Spring 2022!

 Our brave new world is here.
 Science fiction’s “what if?” has become the scientist’s “why not?”
-Today, genetic technologies can remake animals in almost any way we want, and genetic engineering is being used to help solve a range of urgent, global problems, including climate change, species extinctions, conservation, disease, human health, and in the food industry.
+Today, genetic technologies can remake animals in almost any way we want, and genetic engineering is being used to help solve a range of urgent problems, including climate change, species extinctions, conservation, disease, human health, and in the food industry.
 But as science fiction likes to warn us, altering animals isn’t without dangers, and it raises profound ethical concerns.
-Why Are We Making Glowing Bunnies!? explores how genetic engineering is currently reshaping animals and our world and asks that all-important question: Given what we can do, what should we do?
+Glowing Bunnies!? explores how genetic engineering is currently reshaping animals and our world and asks that all-important question: Given what we can do, what should we do?

 Now In Stores!

 Last of the Giants: The Rise and Fall of Earth’s Most Dominant Species

 Written for young adults, Last of the Giants tells the stories of thirteen giant species who once dominated our world but who have suffered loss and extinction in modern times.
 What happened when humans first met these beasts, and what role have we played in their demise?
 Most of all, how can we change the fate of giant species today?
 A 2016 Junior Library Guild selection, Last of the Giants explores our role in the world’s current extinction crisis, why it matters, and how we can learn to live with the awe-inspiring creatures who still rule Earth’s remaining wilderness.
 [Zest Books, March 2016]

 Teachers: Download the Last of the Giants Study Guide!